golang/go/src/cmd/compile/README.md

 * `cmd/compile/internal/gc` (create compiler AST, type checking, AST transformations)

-The gc package includes an AST definition carried over from when it was written in C. All of its code is written in terms of it, so the first thing that the gc package must do is convert the syntax package's syntax tree to the compiler's AST representation.
+The gc package includes its own AST definition carried over from when it was written in C. All of its code is written in terms of this AST, so the first thing that the gc package must do is convert the syntax package's syntax tree to the compiler's AST representation.
 This extra step may be refactored away in the future.

-The AST is then type-checked.
+The gc AST is then type-checked.
 The first steps are name resolution and type inference, which determine which object belongs to which identifier, and what type each expression has.
 Type-checking includes certain extra checks, such as "declared and not used" as well as determining whether or not a function